+Utilities Certification

-109. Utilities Certification (UCERT).
-Certification letters in regard to utility relocations and adjustments must be included with the submission of the original plan sheets.
+Certification letters regarding utility relocations and adjustments must be included with the submission of the original plan sheets.
 There are various types of letters depending on the type of project.
 It is the responsibility of the Utility Engineer to submit the appropriate letters to the Programming Section of the Programming Division.
 The certification letters must be submitted by the plan completion date.